Updated: Dec 28, 2020

 As we all know, the project manager is in fact a management position of middle-layer.
 As the saying goes: the comprehension of Hamlet varies from reader to reader.
 Therefore, for project managers, when we facing various information transmission among different stakeholders, different stakeholders would have a different understanding of the project.

 The most painful fact is that our boss always asks if the project can be finished on time or if the cost of the project can be lowered, at the status reporting meetings.
-Meanwhile, our team members are always questioning the limitation of human resources while we are allocating a great deal of project tasks to them.
+Meanwhile, our team members are always questioning the limitation of human resources while we are allocating a lot of project tasks to them.

 The key part of project management is communication management.
 As project managers, we must have the overall outlook of the entire project.
 We would have to learn about how to call for help or encourage collaboration.
 When something good has happened, or the team is making significant progress, we would have to report to the bosses or show our faces more frequently.
 Only in this way our bosses or our management would possibly remember our project team and make recognition of what our project team has achieved so far.
 As a result, our bosses would be more satisfied and happy when we remind them to fulfill a promise which they made at the beginning of the project.